zkiu/appChatClient/Readme.md

 This is a project to implement a chat client.
-This uses Node.js and Express.js
+This uses the following Node.js modules:

+-	Express.js to create apps using this web application framework for Node.js
+-	Socket.io to establish bi-directional communication channel between a client and a server.